-While most dual-eligible individuals are over age 65, there are 39% under age 65.
-About half of dual-eligible individuals first qualify for Medicare based on disability and about half qualify when they turn age 65.
-The proportion of all individuals who qualify for Medicare based on disability and who are also eligible for Medicaid has grown from 44.3% in 2006 to 52.3% in 2018, according to the Medicare-Medicaid Coordination Office (MMCO) at the U.S. Department of Health and Human Services' Centers for Medicare and Medicaid Services, or CMS.

-Dual-eligible individuals tend to have poorer health and functional status than those eligible for Medicare only.
-According to the MMCO, 41% have at least one mental health diagnosis, 49% receive LTSS and 60% have multiple chronic conditions.
-The average dual-eligible individual receiving full Medicare and Medicaid benefits has six chronic conditions, while all other Medicare beneficiaries average only four.
-Depression and Alzheimer's disease or related dementia were among the most prevalent conditions for full-benefit dual-eligible individuals.
-As a result, those with multiple chronic conditions typically have higher utilization of services, such as emergency room visits, hospitalizations, and eventual need for LTSS.
-Accordingly, the HHS Office of the Assistant Secretary for Planning and Evaluation, or ASPE, has found that dual-eligible status was the most powerful predictor of poor Medicare outcomes among social risk factors.
+While most dual-eligible individuals are over age 65, there are 39% under age 65.22 About half of dual-eligible individuals first qualify for Medicare based on disability and about half qualify when they turn age 65.23 The proportion of all individuals who qualify for Medicare based on disability and who are also eligible for Medicaid has grown from 44.3% in 2006 to 52.3% in 2018, according to the Medicare-Medicaid Coordination Office (MMCO) at the U.S. Department of Health and Human Services' Centers for Medicare and Medicaid Services, or CMS.24 chronic conditions.25 The average dual-eligible individual receiving full Medicare and Medicaid benefits has six chronic conditions, while all other Medicare beneficiaries average only four.26 Depression and Alzheimer's disease or related dementia were among the most prevalent conditions for full-benefit dual-eligible individuals.27 As a result, those with multiple chronic conditions typically have higher utilization of services, such as emergency room visits, hospitalizations, and eventual need for LTSS.
+Accordingly, the HHS Office of the Assistant Secretary for Planning and Evaluation, or ASPE, has found that dual-eligible status was the most powerful predictor of poor Medicare outcomes among social risk factors.28